iotaledger/rosetta-iota/docs/pages/deployment.md

 The HORNET node will be bootstrapped automatically with recent snapshots to start synchronizing from a recent block. **The snapshots will be automatically downloaded from https://dbfiles.testnet.chrysalis2.com.
 If you want to bootstrap the HORNET node yourself, put your snapshots in the `data/snapshots/testnet` directory.**

-#### Environment variables:
+### Environment variables:
 - `MODE` ... the mode in which the implementation is to run.
 Can be either `offline` or `online`.
 - `TX_TAG` ... the tag that transactions created by the Construction API should carry.
 If no tag is specified, the tag `Rosetta` is used by default.
+Constructed transactions can then be found by this tag.
+The tag can be a maximum of 64 bytes long.